mroguljic/PixelCPETemplates/pixelav_simulation/README.md

 cat template_events_d285??.out > template_events_d28721.out
 ```

-## Pixelav simulation for template productio
+## Pixelav simulation for template production
 Here we simulate tracks at predefined angles (expressed as a grid of track sizes when projected to two local axes of the sensor).
 The procedure is the same as above except that we use an additional file, `runlist.init`, containing the grid of angles.
 The corresponding submission file is `smake_template_2f_bpix2.pbs`